Prize money in British racing varies massively.

 When looking at averages, in fact, Britain ended up the worst of the seven nations looked at despite the huge interest in racing within the country.

-Many people argue British bookmakers are not paying enough to support the industry they profit so greatly from.
+Many people argue British bookmakers are not paying enough to support the industry they gain so greatly from.
 As a result, it would be no surprise to see a levy reform in future that sees the bookies cough up more cash.

 Any change to the system could feasibly raise tens of millions of pounds more which could primarily go towards increasing purses across the board.